TuiChain/blockchain/README.md

 ```

 ## Deploy contracts
-T
-o run migrations in a development environment:
+To run migrations in a development environment:
 ```bash
 truffle develop
 ```